d3/d3-force/README.md

 }
 ```

-Manual invocation is useful for computing [static force-directed layouts](http://bl.ocks.org/mbostock/01ab2e85e8727d6529d20391c0fd9a16), such as in a background web worker or on the server.
+Manual invocation is useful for computing [static layouts](http://bl.ocks.org/mbostock/01ab2e85e8727d6529d20391c0fd9a16), such as in a background web worker or on the server.

-This method does not dispatch a *tick* or *end* [event](#simulation_on); events are only dispatched by the internal timer when the simulation is started automatically upon creation or by calling [*simulation*.restart](#simulation_restart).
+This method does not dispatch [events](#simulation_on); events are only dispatched by the internal timer when the simulation is started automatically upon [creation](#forceSimulation) or by calling [*simulation*.restart](#simulation_restart).

 <a name="simulation_nodes" href="#simulation_nodes">#</a> <i>simulation</i>.<b>nodes</b>([<i>nodes</i>])